fbpx

 Is Residency Pay Enough?

-Many states pay medical residents less than $60,000.
-That’s on par with the average 2022 college graduate entering the workforce with an undergraduate degree, which is just over $55,000.
 Hospitals typically receive more than $100,000 in federal funding for each medical resident, but must use some of the funds for other costs.

 Research reveals growing dissatisfaction among medical residents about the amount they earn, particularly compared to the hours they put in.
 For instance, a resident who works 80 hours in a week could end up earning less than $15 an hour.
-A recent survey by Medscape revealed that 83% of residents don’t believe their pay fairly reflects their hours worked.
+A survey by Medscape revealed that 83% of residents don’t believe their pay fairly reflects their hours worked.

 And low salaries can put medical residents on precarious financial footing.
 The average med school student graduates with student loans totaling between $200,000 and $250,000 — and that can often go much higher.
 Many residents may opt to enter into a forbearance period to avoid making payments on their student loans.
 While this option provides temporary relief, interest continues to accrue, causing the loan balance to go even higher than when you finished your degree program.